Tynopia/Tynopia/README.md

 <br>

 - 👋 Hi, I’m Lukas Leisten
-- 💼 I'm the youngest entrepreneurs in Germany.
+- 💼 I'm the youngest entrepreneur in Germany.
 - 🔭 I’m currently working on this projects **Distrikt, Tynopia, VanityLife, Die Insel**
 - 📫 How to reach me **support@tynopia.net**